LouisMazin/Palworld_Breeding_Tree/README.md

 ### Usage

-Just download and start.
-Do not delete the Icons and Graphviz folders or the data.csv and options.json files.
+Just download, extract and start.
+Do not delete the options.json file.

-The program creates  a Temp folder.

-The Temp folder will be deleted after each use.

 ### Features